Chapstick on Driver Face: Is It Legal?

 Golf is a game that requires precision, focus, and consistency.

-Every detail counts in the game, from the choice of golf balls, clubs, to the type of gloves golfers wear.
+Every detail counts in the game, from the choice of golf balls and clubs to the type of gloves golfers wear.

-However, a recent trend has emerged in the golf community that raises eyebrows among traditionalists – the use of chapstick on drivers.
+However, a recent trend in the golf community that raises eyebrows among traditionalists – is the use of chapstick on drivers.

 Yes, you read that right!

-First, let’s explore the science behind using chapstick on a driver’s face.
+First, let’s examine the science behind using chapstick on a driver’s face.

 The idea behind this practice is that the wax in the chapstick creates a thin layer of protection between the ball and the clubface.
 Thus, reducing the amount of spin and creating a straighter flight path.